5 injured after bus carrying Princeton students crashes into building in West Haven

 Four of the injured are Princeton students, and fifth is the bus driver.
 It’s unknown how many students were on the bus during time of the crash.
 Students are being medically evaluated on scene.

 Patients had to be extricated from the bus to be transported to area hospitals.
 The building at 805 Campbell Avenue houses the Anderson Glass Company, and is at the base of the ramp for Exit 43 off of I-95.
-Campbell Avenue is closed to traffic.
+Campbell Avenue was closed to traffic but reopened.
 No one from Anderson Glass was injured.

 FOX61’s Lissette Nunez is on scene.
 We’ll have more on this developing story as it becomes available.